Feyerabend/ABC80/abc802/README.md

 to the future PC-line of computers.
 Or was it suppose to conquer?

-Well, even if the first IBM PC was launched with a Microsoft *BASIC in ROM*, the ABC802 also marked the end of an era started with SOL, Apple II, Commodore PET, TRS-80, and the like.
+Well, even if the first IBM PC was launched with a Microsoft *BASIC in ROM*, the ABC802 also marked the end of an era started with SOL-20, Apple II, Commodore PET, TRS-80, and the like.
 The instant BASIC at startup had passed its prime time.
 This was true for the *business market* where ABC802 belonged, when you either made your own program or bought from it on the market from small developers, small firms.
 That was about to change.
 On the other hand there was a compleatly different *home computer* domain in which BASIC in ROM